How to create and manage scorecards

 Edit: This opens the scorecard for editing.
 To save any chances, click Save.
 To make the changes live, click Publish.

 Delete: If the scorecard has never been used, it can be deleted.
 If the scorecard has been used, you won't be able to delete it because it contains data.
-To make sure it doesn’t appear for scoring, click Unplublish.
+To make sure it doesn’t appear for scoring, click Unpublish.

 Duplicate: This creates a duplicate of the original scorecard, including all the same questions.
 Change the name, edit as you like, and publish to make it live.